p-przybylek/tRis/inst/app/helpfiles/Select_file.md

 ***

+The data file must be in UTF-8 encoding.
 The first column should contain the column names.

 ***